vatesfr/xen-orchestra/docs/configuration.md

 # systemctl restart xo-server.service
 ```

+**Note:** The `--use-openssl-ca` option is ignored by Node if Xen-Orchestra is run with Linux capabilities.
+Capabilities are commonly used to bind applications to privileged ports (<1024) (i.e. `CAP_NET_BIND_SERVICE`).
+Local NAT rules (`iptables`) or a reverse proxy would be required to use privileged ports and a custom certficate authority.

 ### Redis server

 By default, XO-server will try to contact Redis server on `localhost`, with the port `6379`.
 But you can define whatever you want: